Yashi Srivastava

 Have you ever repeatedly snoozed your alarm in the morning even though you were the one who set it to get up early and exercise?
 Have you ever tried to build a meditation habit and failed?
 Have you ever said something harsh in the heat of the moment and later wished you had behaved differently?

 On the one hand, it may seem that we’re all in-charge of ourselves.
 If someone asks me to raise my right hand and touch my nose, I can do so at will.
 Most people can.
 On the other hand, we have frustratingly little control over some of our actions, as the questions above demonstrate.
 What is going on?
-What holds us back from doing what we know is good for us?
+What holds us back from building habits that will serve us well?
 Is there something we can do about it?

 The Rider and the Elephants